For FAQs and current status of services and policies see UW Libraries Operations Updates

-Chicago is a documentation syle that has been published by the Chicago University Press since 1906.The Notes and Bibliography style is preferred by many in humanities disciplines, including history, literature, and the arts.
+Chicago is a documentation style that has been published by the Chicago University Press since 1906.The Notes style is preferred by many arts and humanities disciplines, especially history, as well as some political science publications.
 Citations are provided in footnotes or endnotes and are usually accompanied by a bibliography.

-"Turabian" style, widely used for decades by students, is essentially a simplified version of the Chicago Manual.
+"Turabian" style, widely used for decades by students, is essentially a simplified version of the Chicago Style.

-This page provides examples of notes and bibliography entries (Chicago Manual, 17th edition, and Turabian Manual, 9th edition), as well as links to other sources and examples.
-For examples of the Chicago Author-Date style recommended for the physical, natural, and social sciences, please see to the Author-Date style page.
+For information about the Chicago Author-Date style recommended for some physical, natural, and social sciences, please see to the Author-Date style page.